 In a August 2017 op-ed in the Times of San Diego, Morones accused the President of fomenting a “hate campaign” in order “to encourage his base to make America hate again.”
 Morones claimed that Trump’s supposed “hate words lead to hate actions,” implying the President bore responsibility for the murder of a left-wing protester by an “alt-right” domestic terrorist in Charlottesville, Virginia, earlier in August 2017.
 Morones added that “love overcomes hate and love has no borders.”

-Enrique Morones is the founder and executive director of Border Angels.
+Enrique Morones is the founder and former executive director of Border Angels before retiring in 2019.
 Morones previously worked as vice president of Hispanic and international marketing for the San Diego Padres professional baseball team; after he lost his job in the early 2000s, he started a program called “Water Stations” that eventually became Border Angels.

 Morones has described himself as “a proud American, and an even prouder Mexican,” claiming he was “the first person to gain dual United States and Mexican nationality in 1998.”
 He served on the legal affairs commission for Mexican President Vicente Fox, who formed groups of Latino community leaders around Mexico’s 45 U.S.-based consulates to improve relations between the two countries.
 Morones is also the author of The Power of One: The Story of Border Angels, a history of his organization.